OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 ![](code.svg "width=300")

 There is perhaps no public project that better exemplifies a long-lived Java application than [Spring PetClinic](https://projects.spring.io/spring-petclinic/).
-It started life way back in the early 2000s, and despite being based on an old release of Spring Boot, it is still proudly featured on the Spring website.
+It started life way back in the early 2000s, and is still proudly featured on the Spring website.

 Our journey through the DevOps lifecycle starts with a local build of PetClinic on a local workstation.
 At the end of this blog post, we’ll have containerized this application with Docker to provide a repeatable build and execution environment.